firebase/genkit/docs/models.md

 but perform less well at others.
 Apps making use of generative AI can often benefit from using multiple different models depending on the task at hand.

-The most capable generative AI models require extensive computing resources beyond those with which you would normally deploy an app backend.
-For this reason, as an app developer, you typically don't interact with generative AI models directly, but rather through services available as web APIs.
-Even when using smaller models, such as Gemma or Llama, you typically do so through a self-hosted service using Ollama or similar, so that your AI work can be performed on GPU-accelerated machines, optimized for AI.
+As an app developer, you typically don't interact with generative AI models directly, but rather through services available as web APIs.
 Although these services often have similar functionality, they all provide them through different and incompatible APIs.
 If you want to make use of multiple model services, you have to use each of their proprietary SDKs, potentially